 Years ago, we published the following piece here on Make:, a modified version of a section of my book at the time, the Absolute Beginner’s Guide to Building Robots.
 I’ve noticed this Make: piece continue to get traffic over the years.
-And when someone commented on another site that they found my solder dance “strangely useful,” I thought it might be time to resurface this piece again.
+And when someone commented on another site that they found my solder dance “strangely useful,” I thought it might be time to resurface this piece.

 Many people are way too intimidated by the idea of learning how to soldering.
 It can be frustrating, but only if you don’t have a few necessary tools and you don’t follow a few basic techniques.
 And it takes a little practice, though not very much.
 It’s basically about just getting in there and doing it.
 When I was learning, it was the rhythm of how you placed what where and when–a little sequence of well-timed movements–that made me think of those 1-2-3 dance step illustrations from the 1950s, hence the solder dance.

-First, let’s look at the the little tabletop lambada we’re going to do and then at some of the basic tools we’ll need to make our dance happen.
+First, let’s look at the little tabletop lambada we’re going to do and then at some of the basic tools we’ll need to make our dance happen.

 Note: The illustrations for this piece were done by none other than Mark Frauenfelder, founding editor-in-chief of Make: and co-founder of Boing Boing.
 When not running sidestream media empires, he’s also a talented artist and illustrator.